Charging dynamics of electric double layer nanocapacitors in mean-field

 For the symmetric electrolyte case ($D_+=D_-=D$ and $q_+=q_-$), relaxation times $\tau$ are summarised in Fig.~\ref{figm:tausym} and are used to formulate the regime diagram of Fig.~\ref{figm:phasesym}a.
 For small $v$, the system is treatable analytically \cite{Bazant2004, Janssen2018} and presents an infinite series of exponential relaxation times.
 For $\lD/L>1$, they all scale as $\sim L^2/D$, the largest being $4L^2/(\pi^2 D)$: this is the dominant time scale and the only one clearly visible (Fig.~\ref{figm:phasesym}b) and it is a signature of ions diffusing over a length $2L$ toward the oppositely charged plate.
 For $\lD/L<1$, subdominant times are of order $\lD^2/D$ while the dominant one scales as $L\lD/D$ (Fig.~\ref{figm:phasesym}c).
 The exact expression of relaxation times in the linear regime was obtained by \cite{Janssen2018} and we present an alternative derivation in \cite{supp}.
 Interestingly, already from the linear regime, at small $\lD/L$, a sign of nonlinearity appears, termed depletion: due to asymmetric accumulation in the electric double layers (EDL), the salt concentration decreases in the middle of the capacitor.
 Indeed, at equilibrium, for each species, the EDL next to the oppositely charged electrode is more populated than the other EDL is depopulated.
 After most of the EDL has built up, a neutral excess of ions remains around $z=0$ and diffuses away in a time $L^2/(\pi^2 D)\simeq10^{-1}L^2/D$.
-This diffusion, occurring on a length $L$, is visible in Fig.~\ref{figm:tausym} ($v<1$, empty symbols, representing late-time relaxation) and in the long-time slope of Fig.~\ref{figm:phasesym}c.
+This diffusion, occurring on a length $L$, is visible in Fig.~\ref{figm:tausym} ($v<1$, empty symbols, representing late-time relaxation) and in the long-time slope of Fig.~\ref{figm:phasesym}c. \IP{We note that some electrode charge appears instantly at switch-on — that of an ideal capacitor under voltage in a neutral homogeneous dielectric.
+At low concentrations ($\lD/L > 1$), this accounts for most of the equilibrium charge (hence the jump at $t=0^+$), whereas for $\lD/L>1$, ions dramatically increase energy storage and this initial charge is negligible.}

 In Fig.~\ref{figm:phasesym}a, $v>1$ defines the nonlinear regime.
 Depletion, quantified through the depletion fraction $n_\pm(0,t\to\infty)/n_\pm^0$ and indicated by shadings of blue, dramatically affects this regime.
 However, at small $\lD/L$ the ion concentration is large enough to make depletion a second order effect and a non-depleted, purely nonlinear regime is visible.
 Such a window is delimited by the condition $2\,(\lD/L)\, \sinh(v/2) \ll1$ (dark-blue dashed curve), matching the numerical calculations.
 This is obtained through the Grahame equation, relating potential and electrode charge \cite{Hunter,Andelman2010}.
 We impose that the latter is much less than the charge of all oppositely charged ions in the system: $\sigma_\mathrm{eq}\ll 2n^0 L$ (see \cite{supp}).
 Relaxation, in Fig.~\ref{figm:phasesym}d, is governed at short times by a new exponential time scale for EDL formation, increasing with $v$ as shown in Fig.~\ref{figm:tausym} (symbols on dotted line).
 A RC-circuit equivalence shows that this time scale is $(\lD L/D)\cosh(v/2)$ (dotted lines) and reflects the increased charge, i.e.~capacitance, of the nonlinear EDL.
 At late times, as in the linear regime, depletion manifests as a diffusive relaxation rate at late times, corresponding to the relaxation of the neutral excess of ions.